BBVA/apicheck/docs/docs/quick_start.md

                         docker url. default: tcp://127.0.0.1:2375
 ```

-*Package Manager* allows you to list available tools, install them and so on.
+*Package Manager* allows you to list the available tools, install them and so on.

 ## Listing available tools

-In order to list all available tools in APICheck repository you can run the list
+The *list* subcommand shows what are the available tools in the APICheck
-subcommand:
+repository:

 ```console
 $ acp list